Joel Agena Sells 20,490 Shares of PLAYSTUDIOS, Inc. (NASDAQ:MYPS) Stock

-PLAYSTUDIOS, Inc. (NASDAQ:MYPS – Get Free Report) General Counsel Joel Agena sold 20,490 shares of the company’s stock in a transaction on Monday, June 23rd.
-The stock was sold at an average price of $1.40, for a total value of $28,686.00.
-Following the transaction, the general counsel now directly owns 218,241 shares in the company, valued at approximately $305,537.40.
-This represents a 8.58% decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+PLAYSTUDIOS, Inc. (NASDAQ:MYPS – Get Free Report) General Counsel Joel Agena sold 20,490 shares of the business’s stock in a transaction that occurred on Wednesday, June 25th.
+The stock was sold at an average price of $1.37, for a total value of $28,071.30.
+Following the transaction, the general counsel now owns 177,261 shares in the company, valued at approximately $242,847.57.
+This represents a 10.36% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Joel Agena also recently made the following trade(s):